fivdi/i2c-bus/README.md

 - addr - I2C device address
 - cb - completion callback

-Asynchronous I2C device Id.  the callback gets three arguments (err, id).
+Asynchronous I2C device Id.  the callback gets two arguments (err, id).
 Id is an object with `manufacturer`, `product` and if applicable a human readable `name` for the associated manufacturer.